bahrus/trans-render/README.md

 ### Declative-ish property setting / behavior enhancement [Highly Experimental]

+Typescript already provides generic support for Object.assign<T>, which can be quite declarative and type aware, but "decorate" provides enhanced support.

 Helper function "decorate" provides an optionally Typescript-friendly way of setting properties and adding behavior on a matching element in a Vue-like way.

 Example syntax if using Typescript (optional):